EC Conversion Chart Explained

 Before understanding the EC conversion chart, you might ask this question.
 EC, CF, ppm500, ppm700, TDS… What’s the difference?

 Which should you use, EC vs. PPM?
 Pure water will not conduct electricity.
-Water usually conducts electricity because it is full of impurities, in our case, electrically charged nutrient ions.
+Water usually conducts electricity because it contains impurities like electrically charged nutrient ions.

 The two black dots on the Bluelab conductivity probes are called electrodes.
 When these get placed in a solution, an electrical current passes from one electrode through the water to the other electrode and counts the number of electrically charged ions present.
 The reading is then presented as an Electrical Conductivity (EC) reading or Conductivity Factor (CF) reading.
 EC and CF are measures of electrically charged nutrient ions in a solution.